20 Fun Things To Do in Amman, Jordan

 The area of Jabal Amman is located close to the city center of Amman and is known as the 1st circle on Jabal.
 Named after the hill where the area is located, only the rich and wealthy used to live in this neighborhood.

 Nowadays, Jabal Amman is becoming increasingly famous for its bohemian atmosphere and for being a cultural hub.
 There are plenty of cafés, book shops, and galleries to be explored.
+In fact, there is so much stuff to do in Jabal Amman, you could spend a whole day here!

 The main streets of Jabal Amman are Rainbow Street, Fawzi Malouf Street, Omar bin al-Khattab Street (also known as Mango Street) and Khirfan Street.
 The next point will be entirely dedicated to Rainbow street.